Information on university fees

 - The term dependant includes your spouse, your common-law partner, your unmarried child or your spouse's unmarried child.
 Dependant status must be fully documented for the student to be eligible:

-- Spousal Status: A marriage license is required to verify spousal status.
+- Spousal Status: A marriage certificate is required to verify spousal status.

 - Common-Law Status: An affidavit signed by both spouses, a lawyer, notary or commissioner confirming that they are living together in a conjugal relationship for not less than one year, or that they are living together in a conjugal relationship and are raising any children of whom they both are the natural or adoptive parent, is required to verify their common-law status.